Comedy drama about a group of young men living in Lancashire

 - 6 (1 series)

-- Joe Gilgun and Danny Brocklehurst
+- Joe Gilgun and Daniel Brocklehurst

 - Joe Gilgun, Damien Molony, Michelle Keegan, Tom Hanson, Aaron Heffernan, Ryan Sampson, Parth Thakerar, Ruth Sheen and Tim Key

-- Danny Brocklehurst
+- Daniel Brocklehurst

 - Daniel O'Hara and Jon Wright